business declining

 5. Operational drag, slow delivery, stockouts, or wasteful processes.

-Could seasonality be the issue, not business declining?
+Could seasonality be the issue, not the business declining?

 Yes, if swings repeat each year.
 Compare year-over-year numbers for the same months.
 If this year is down versus last year, after adjusting for seasonality, you likely have a real decline.